 - Red flag 38: The complexity increases in the transaction, resulting in apparently higher taxes and fees than necessary.

 - Red flag 39: In cases where assets are not a valid reason, a power of attorney is sought for management or disposal.

 - Red flag 40: Invest in an immovable property when there is no link from investment to any financial advantage.

 - Red flag 41: The case is dealt with very easily or quickly

 - Red flag 42: Requests for payment to third parties without proving the cause or related transaction.

-To sum up, red flag indicators use corporate funds for private spending, use it without a basic transaction to the client account, configure payments, establish complex ownership structures without a legitimate or economic reason, use multiple foreign accounts for good reason.
+To sum up, red flag indicators use corporate funds for private spending, use it without a basic transaction to the client account, configure payments, establish complex ownership structures without a legitimate or economic reason, use multiple foreign accounts for a good reason.
 It is very important for such situations.
-Red flag indicators are determined by FATF and for detailed information, you can review the FATF report.
+FATF determines red flag indicators, and for detailed information, you can review the FATF report.